UTEP-CS-1/website/staging_labs/clab2/spec.md

 ## Deliverables

-- Check-in meeting: you will demonstrate progress towards milestones during an upcoming lab day.
-Details to be announced.
+{: .important }
+Please review the check-in process in particular, as it has been improved and is a bit different from Comprehensive Lab 1.

+- Check-in **submission**: By the check-in deadline posted on Gradescope, submit your progress on the project so far (`Filters.java`) to the designated "Comprehensive Lab 2 CHECK-IN" assignment.
+To receive full credit, you will need to complete and pass the automated test case for the **Grayscale filter**.
+If you believe you have completed it but the automated test case does not pass, you must raise the issue with your TA in advance so that you are able to get the test case to pass before the deadline.
+See the [Gradescope debugging guide](../../gradescope-debug-guide) for tips.
-- Final demo meeting: you will be emailed an assigned appointment time in which you will demonstrate the full functionality of your completed project to a TA, IA, or Googler, and answer questions about the code.
+- Final demo meeting: this will be the same as for Comprehensive Lab 1.
+There will be an announcement posted with a Calendly link where you will need to sign up for an appointment time in which you will demonstrate the full functionality of your completed project to a Googler and answer questions about the code.
-- Code submission on Gradescope: a single file containing all your code, called `Filters.java`, with the class inside named as `Filters`.
+- Final code submission on Gradescope: a single file containing all your code: `Filters.java`.

-Code submission will be accepted up to three days late (72 hours) and will have scores reduced by 10% for each day (24 hours) of tardiness.
+Check-in code submission and the final code submission will be accepted up to three days late (72 hours) and will have scores reduced by 10% for each day (24 hours) of tardiness.

 ## Objective